Use iCloud with Numbers on iPad

 Tips for managing spreadsheets across devices

 Here are a few things to keep in mind about using iCloud to manage your spreadsheets across devices:

 If you edit and then close a spreadsheet when you’re not connected to the Internet, you see a cloud icon on the spreadsheet thumbnail.
 The next time you connect to the Internet, the edited spreadsheet is saved in iCloud Drive.

 If you edit a spreadsheet on multiple computers or devices and don’t allow time for your edits to sync, you will see conflicts.
 If you do get a conflict, you can choose to preserve any or all of the versions.
 (This applies only to spreadsheets not shared with others.)

 If you delete a spreadsheet, you can choose whether to delete it from Numbers on all your devices or only the one you’re using.
 If you delete it on only the device you’re using, it appears in the spreadsheet manager with an iCloud badge in the corner; tap the thumbnail to download the spreadsheet again.
 Deleting a spreadsheet that someone shared with you removes it from your iCloud Drive and from Numbers on all your devices.
 You can tap the shared link again to add the spreadsheet back to your iCloud Drive, where it becomes available on all your computers and devices that have iCloud turned on.

-If you use folders to organize your spreadsheets on one device, the same folder organization applies on all your devices.
+If you use folders to organise your spreadsheets on one device, the same folder organisation applies on all your devices.